 Bear worship appears in several cultures of the northern latitudes including the Sami of Scandinavia, Nivkh of Northeast Asia, Ainu of Northern Japan, Basques of the Pyrenees, Germanic cultures, the Slavs and Finns.
 The Bear is a powerful force in the myths of North American indigenous people and has a strong position in Celtic lore.

-Possessing superhuman strength, a towering height and deadly natural weapons of teeth and claws, the Bear inspires awe and respect.
+Possessing superhuman strength, a towering height and deadly natural weapons of muscle, teeth and claws, the Bear inspires awe and respect.
 Its roar resounds like thunder through the hills.
 Claw marks on trees can be up to 12 feet high.

-Bears are loving and attentive mothers.
+Despite their ferocity bears are loving and attentive mothers.
 Teachers and guides, they show their cubs the skills to survive.
 They're protective, devoted and sensitive parents, but don't get them mad.

 Mother Bear keeps a close watch on her cubs.
 She has one to four, who will stay with her about two years.
 They're in danger from dominant male bears who want to kill them, thus start the female's estrus.
 The female has to protect her children and fend off aggressive males who might be bigger and stronger, so her ferocity must overpower theirs.